-The Complainant or Respondent may request, or the University may impose, even if not requested, communication and contact restrictions to prevent further potentially harmful interaction.
-A Complainant or Respondent may request a change in an academic or living situation after a report of sexual misconduct or harassment.
-Any such request shall be made to the Student Development professional staff member assigned to her/his case.
-Upon request the Student Development professional assigned to the case will inform the Complainant or Respondent of options and will endeavor to accommodate the requested changes if they are reasonably available.
+The Complainant or Respondent may request, or Gonzaga may impose, even if not requested, communication and contact restrictions to prevent further potentially harmful interaction.
+Any such request shall be made to the investigator.
+Upon request the investigator assigned to the case will inform the Reporting Party or Respondent of options and will endeavor to accommodate the requested changes if they are reasonably available.

 In some cases, an individual may wish to consider a protection/anti-harassment order issued by the appropriate court of the State of Washington.
-This is a civil proceeding independent of the University.
-If a court order is issued the University will, to the extent possible, assist the protected person in benefitting from the restrictions imposed by the court and will also facilitate on campus compliance with the order.
+This is a civil proceeding independent of Gonzaga.
+If a court order is issued Gonzaga will, to the extent possible, assist the protected person in benefitting from the restrictions imposed by the court and will also facilitate on-campus compliance with the order.
 The court enforces the order through law enforcement.
-The University does not enforce the order but does enforce its own rules.
-It is important to note that a civil "no contact" order could prevent the University from conducting a hearing in which students subject to the order are entitled to be present and provide information.
-A student can return to the court to request modification of the order for the purpose of facilitating attendance at a University hearing.
+Gonzaga does not enforce the order but does enforce its own rules.